MilanDJA/Assignment1/README.md

 # Tutorial: Setting Up an Arch Linux Server on DigitalOcean (Level 2)

+## Table of Contents
+1. Prerequisites
+2. Generate SSH Keys
+3. Add Custom Arch Linux
+4. Set up a droplet
+5. Configure Cloud-Init
+6. Connect to Droplet using SSH
+7. References

 ## Prerequisites
 Before starting, ensure you:
 - Have a DigitalOcean account.
+- Be familiar with the basics of Linux

 ## Step 1: Generate SSH Keys
 SSH keys provide a more secure way to connect to your server than using a password.
-Follow these steps to generate SSH keys:
+Follow these steps to generate SSH keys and add them to your digitalocean account:

 ### 1.1 Generate SSH Keys on Your Local Machine
 Open your terminal and run the following command to generate SSH keys: